SriLankan Airlines: Financial fallout

 In 1998, Emirates won a proposal to handle the nation's flag airline, Air Lanka.
 Following that, Emirates rebranded the aging carrier as SriLankan and modernised its fleet with contemporary Airbus A330 aircraft.
 Emirates obtained ten years of management rights as part of the equity purchase.
 It later sold its ownership in the carrier for US$53 million, resulting in a nearly US$20 million loss.

 Sri Lanka currently has no bankruptcy protection act, and the only option for a closedown would be a complete liquidation.
 If the Government liquidates the airline, it will be compelled to write off this debt to the state banks and the Ceylon Petroleum Corporation (CPC).
 This could raise significant concerns about the two-state banks' liquidity by foreign rating agencies and could seriously jeopardise the prospects of Sri Lanka's entire banking sector.
 The Government as the guarantor would also be called upon for immediate repayment of the international bond worth US$175 million.

 Should that occur, aircraft rent payments would no longer be made, the risk premium for airlines leasing aircraft in Sri Lanka would increase, making the country an unappealing base for a carrier.
 However, this would be good news for Airbus, which currently faces a more than US$1 billion claim for the airline over the A330 and A350 transactions for 2013.

 In 2016 and 2017, SriLankan's losses were impacted by costs related to the cancellation of its Airbus A350 lease agreements.
 If the majority of the fleet were all due for heavy maintenance in later years, this could imply a significant charge of LKR 3 billion per annum for the prior years if restated.
 Such a change would make a further dent in the profits recorded during the Emirates era, as the maintenance cost was legitimately understated.

-SriLankan subsidiary Mihin Lanka never recorded an annual profit since its inception in 2007 and had an accumulated loss of LKR17.27 billion in 2016.
-For the 6-month period there was a loss of LKR 181 million and the remainder of the financial year it was budgeted to lose a further LKR billion.
+SriLankan subsidiary Mihin Lanka never recorded an annual profit and had an accumulated loss of LKR17.27 billion in 2016.
 A few months after Mihin Lanka shut down, losses exceed LKR 13 billion.
-Most of the company's assets were acquired by SriLankan Airline on 29 October 2016.
+Most of the company's assets were acquired by SriLankan Airlines on 29 October 2016.

 In 2020, SriLankan Airlines lost a little over US$200 million.
-In this period airline debt obligations today exceeded US$900 million (LKR 372 billion).
+In this period airline debt obligations exceeded US$900 million (LKR 372 billion).
 The bulk of these appear to be debts to state banks and the CPC, both wholly owned by the Government of Sri Lanka.
 The airline also has at least one, sovereign guaranteed, internationally issued bond worth US$175 million.

 According to the Finance Ministry data, SriLankan lost LKR 24.5 billion from April to July 2021, as the company, which was already losing money, encountered further difficulties during the SARS-CoV 2 outbreak.
 In the fiscal year ending March 2021, SriLankan lost LKR 58 billion.